-The Timothy Corsellis Prize, for poets aged 14-25, introduces seven WWII poets, setting them in the historical context of war poetry, and then asks for a poem in response.
+The Timothy Corsellis Prize, for poets aged 14-25, introduces eight WWII poets, setting them in the historical context of war poetry, and then asks for a poem in response.

-Since 2015, we also run the Corsellis Young Critics Prize, for short essays of 500-1,500 words exploring which three poets (Keith Douglas, Sidney Keyes, Alun Lewis, John Jarmain, Henry Reed, Anna Akhmatova or Timothy Corsellis) are most likely to be read in twenty years’ time, and why.
+Since 2015, we also run the Corsellis Young Critics Prize, for short essays of 500-1,500 words exploring which three poets (Keith Douglas, Sidney Keyes, Alun Lewis, John Jarmain, Henry Reed, Anna Akhmatova, Gertrud Kolmar or Timothy Corsellis) are most likely to be read in twenty years’ time, and why.